-Yes, as a result of the Montreal Protocol, the overall abundance of ozone-depleting substances (ODSs) in the atmosphere has been decreasing for about a decade.
+Yes, as a result of the Montreal Protocol, the overall abundance of ozone-depleting substances (ODSs) in the atmosphere has been decreasing for more than a decade.
 If the nations of the world continue to comply with the provisions of the Montreal Protocol, the decrease will continue throughout the 21st century.
-Those gases that are still increasing in the atmosphere, such as halon-1301 and HCFC-22, will begin to decrease in the coming decades if compliance with the Protocol continues.
-Only after midcentury will the effective abundance of ODSs fall to values that were present before the Antarctic ozone hole was observed in the early 1980s.
+Those gases that are still increasing in the atmosphere, such as halon-1301 and HCFCs, will begin to decrease in the coming decades if compliance with the Protocol continues.
+However, it is only after midcentury that the effective abundance of ODSs is expected to fall to values that were present before the Antarctic ozone hole was first observed in the early 1980s.

-The Montreal Protocol and its Amendments and Adjustments have been very successful in reducing the atmospheric abundance of ozone-depleting substances (ODSs).
+The Montreal Protocol and its Amendments and adjustments have been very successful in reducing the atmospheric abundance of ozone-depleting substances (ODSs).
 ODSs are halogen source gases released by human activities.
 Under the Protocol, the production and consumption of individual ODSs are now controlled in all 196 nations that are Parties to the Protocol (see Q15).
-The success of the Montreal Protocol controls is documented by (1) observed changes and future projections of the atmospheric abundance of the principal ODSs and (2) long-term values of equivalent effective stratospheric chlorine (EESC).
+The success of the Montreal Protocol controls is documented by (1) observed changes and future projections of the atmospheric abundances of the principal ODSs and (2) long-term changes in equivalent effective stratospheric chlorine (EESC).

 Individual ODS reductions.
 The reduction in the atmospheric abundance of an ODS in response to controls on production and consumption depends principally on two factors: (1) how rapidly an ODS is used and released to the atmosphere after being produced and (2) the lifetime for the removal of the ODS from the atmosphere (see Table Q7-1).
 For example, the abundances of ODSs with short lifetimes respond quickly to emission reductions.
 Long-term changes in ODS abundances are constructed from (1) estimates of historical emissions and bank quantities using industry reports, (2) abundances measured in air trapped for years in accumulated snow (firn) in polar regions, (3) observed atmospheric abundances using ground-based measurements, and (4) projections of future abundances based on compliance with Montreal Protocol provisions and patterns of use in developed and developing countries.
-The results for individual ODSs and the natural chlorine source gas, methyl chloride (CH3Cl), are shown in Figure Q16-1 and described as follows:
+The results for individual ODSs and the natural chlorine and bromine source gases, methyl chloride (CH3Cl) and methyl bromide (CH3Br), are shown in Figure 016-1 and described as follows:

-► CFCs.
-Chlorofluorocarbons (CFCs) include some of the most destructive chlorine-containing ODSs.
-CFC-11 and CFC-12, each with an Ozone Depletion Potential (ODP) near 1, are the most abundant ODSs in the atmosphere owing to large historical emissions and long atmospheric lifetimes (45-100 years).
-Production and consumption of

-CFCs in developed countries ended in 1996 and that in developing countries ended by January 2010.
+• CFCs.
+Chlorofluorocarbons (CFCs) include some of the most destructive chlorinecontaining ODSs.
+CFC-11 and CFC-12, each with an Ozone Depletion Potential (ODP) near 1, are the most abundant ODSs in the atmosphere owing to large historical emissions and long atmospheric lifetimes (50-100 years).
+Production and consumption of CFCs in developed countries ended in 1996 and that in developing countries ended by January 2010.
 As a consequence, CFC-11 and CFC-113 abundances have peaked in the atmosphere and have been declining for more than a decade.
 In contrast, CFC-12 abundances have only recently shown a decrease, owing to its longer lifetime (100 years) and continuing emissions from CFC-12 banks, namely, refrigeration and air conditioning equipment and thermal insulating foams.
 With no further global production of the principal CFCs allowed except for limited exempted uses and with some continuing emissions from banks, CFC abundances are projected to decline steadily throughout this century.